opentdf/platform/README.md

 1. `docker-compose -f opentdf-compose.yaml up`

+2. `goose -dir=./migrations postgres "postgres://postgres:changeme@localhost:5432/opentdf" up`

-2. `cp example-opentdf.yaml opentdf.yaml` and update the values
+3. `cp example-opentdf.yaml opentdf.yaml` and update the values

-3. `air`
+4. `air`

 This should bring up a grpc server on port **9000** and http server on port **8080** (see [example-opentdf.yaml](https://github.com/opentdf/opentdf-v2-poc/blob/main/example-opentdf.yaml#L38-L43)).
 Air will watch for changes and restart the server.